PolyCortex/AcquisitionEEG2020/software/gui/README.md

 ### Configuration for PCB communication

 In order to communicate with the PCB, you will need to specify the serial port that will handle the communication.
-To do so, go to `generate_signal/from_pcb.py` and change
+To do so, go to `generate_signal/from_pcb.py` and change the constant value `BAUDRATE` for the baudrate used on the MCU and `SERIAL_PORT` to the port used on your machine.

 ### Run